Finding ways to incorporate tikanga Māori into his architectural designs has been a way for Jahmayne to combine two things that are important to him.

 A big priority for Jahmayne when he moved to Wellington to study was finding a home away from home.

-“I was in (Victoria residential hall) Weir House in my first year, which was awesome.
-During my first orientation I also became familiar with Te Herenga Waka Marae, so the Victoria community quickly became my ‘whānau away from whānau’.”
+“I was in (residential hall) Weir House in my first year, which was awesome.
+During my first orientation I also became familiar with Te Herenga Waka Marae, so the university community quickly became my ‘whānau away from whānau’.”

-Jahmayne says studying at Victoria has deepened his appreciation for Māori culture, and especially in design.
+Jahmayne says studying at Victoria University of Wellington has deepened his appreciation for Māori culture, and especially in design.

 “More and more architects are beginning to acknowledge tikanga Māori, and you can see it being incorporated into their work.
 As a Māori architecture student I feel it’s important that this is being embraced.”